 2018 was one of my worst years, bringing a lot of illness and loss not only to me but also my family and friends.
 On top of it, I got severely homesick for the first time in my life.
 Eventually, I ran out of energy and willpower.
 I still managed to drag myself forward by the gums of my teeth for another six months—which is nothing to brag about, but shows you how stubborn I am.
 Toward the end, I couldn’t breathe anymore without medication.
 And, as they say, something had to give.

-I started my very own Self-Care/Self-Improvement Experiment in mid-August 2018, with the help of my little sister.
+I started my very own Self-Care/Self-Development Experiment in mid-August 2018, with the help of my little sister.
 She was visiting for a few weeks at the time and became both my accountability partner and sounding board.

 I strongly believe that the right books will find you, and so it happened that I stumbled upon Julia Cameron’s The Complete Artist’s Way, probably the heaviest book I’ve ever held in my hands.
 And also the most life-changing.
 I was skeptical at first, as I am of anything spiritual and religious.
 But because I like to think of myself as open-minded, I decided to give it a try and do all the exercises even though they seemed rather silly in the beginning.